-Does your organization use the 4Ps of the Marketing Mix for its marketing strategy?
+Do you use the 4Ps of Marketing Mix for the basis for your marketing strategy?

 Did you sleep through your Intro To Marketing class?

 Or, perhaps you didn’t study marketing in college.
 (BTW—I didn’t!)

 Don’t worry—We’ve got your back!

 The 4 Ps of Marketing Mix consists of: